LOST 033 - Ben, There? Done That

 What I want to point out here is that when Richard hears that young Ben has been following his dead mother, he very clearly suspects that what is going on is some Adversarial grooming.
 Richard might be motivated to protect young Ben from The Adversary, but also probably understands that he has to be cautious with this kid.
 And, once he suspects this, the question of whether Ben's mother died on the island seems to be important to him.
 I believe this is an attempt to understand whether young Ben is following The Adversary, or if he is following one of the island's many real ghosts.
 (Did I mention there are real ghosts, too?
 Well, there are.
 The island is a spiritual nexus as well as a cosmic one.)

 We will eventually learn that in his role as island protector, Jacob is empowered to impose "rules" upon The Adversary.
-Not-young Richard's question to young Ben suggests that The Adversary has a restriction on manifesting on anyone who has died on the island itself.
+Not-young Richard's question to young Ben suggests that The Adversary has a restriction on manifesting as anyone who has died on the island itself.

 I ask myself if there is anyone who The Adversary has manifested as who died on the island.
 I can think of two examples in particular, and they are both prominent ones.
-But these examples happened hundreds or thousands of years ago, and one of them at least occurred when The Adversary was a different person entirely, and so was The Island.
+But these examples happened hundreds or thousands of years ago, and at least one of them occurred when The Adversary was a different person entirely, and so was The Island.
 No, I'm not going to explain what I mean by that—yet.

 What I'll say today is this: Going forward, try to remember that The Adversary may have been given a restriction that It may only manifest as somebody whose physical death transpired off of the island.
 That's what Richard appears to believe, anyway.